-The H2H Saltend project will be a catalyst for a network of separate carbon dioxide (CO2) and hydrogen pipelines connecting energy-intensive industrial sites and storage locations throughout the region, offering businesses the options to capture their emissions and fuel-switch to hydrogen.
+The H2H Saltend project will be one of the kick-starter projects for a carbon dioxide (CO2) and hydrogen pipeline infrastructure network connecting energy-intensive industrial sites throughout the region, offering businesses the options to capture their emissions and fuel-switch to hydrogen.

-As part of the East Coast Cluster we expect to protect existing jobs and create thousands of new ones, while supporting skills, apprenticeships, education and supply chain opportunities in the region.
-You can find out more about the East Coast Cluster initiative here:
+Alongside partners in the East Coast Cluster including BP, Drax, SSE Thermal and Centrica, we expect to protect existing jobs and create thousands of new ones, while supporting skills, apprenticeships, education and supply chain opportunities in the region.